joltman80/Arch_Install/README.md

 ## Install Trezor Suite

-Download the Trezor Suite AppImage from [here](https://trezor.io/trezor-suite).
+Download the [Trezor Suite AppImage](https://trezor.io/trezor-suite).
 Place the AppImage file in the ~/Applications folder and appimagelauncherd will autodetect the AppImage and add it to GNOME Launcher.

 You will need to install the udev rules and restart udevadm.